DiedrichsenLab/BrainDataScienceBlog/peer_review/text.md

 Problems with peer review arises often from the fact that these two functions, improving and evaluating, are incompatible with each other.
 Reviewers often wish to signal that the paper is "not good enough" for the specific journal, and this will overshadow their whole review, making their comments less than helpful for improving the paper.
 Some reject decisions signal that the paper has a deep flaw that prevents it from becoming part of the scientific literature, other reject decisions mean that the paper wasn't judged to be of broad enough interest.
 To game the system, authors overstate the importance of their work, consciously not citing previous literature to stress its novelty and uniqueness.
 This obfuscates the literature, and the repeated review in a series of journals makes the system slow and inefficient.

 One of the long-term goals of *eLife* is therefore to *move science away from the use of journal titles as the primary measure of the quality of research* [+citep:eisen2020].
-Of course, it would be ideal if we would all actually *read* the papers that we judge.{+side:Crazy idea, I know.} However, expecting a job search committee to read most of the papers from most of the candidates is unfortunately not realistic.
+Of course, it would be ideal if we would all actually *read* the papers that we judge.{+side:Crazy idea, we know.} However, expecting a job search committee to read most of the papers from most of the candidates is unfortunately not realistic.
 In my experience, a panel is doing quite well if some committee member have read at least one paper from each long-listed candidate.
 Thus, if we like it or not, as an individual, we often have to rely on quick heuristics to determine the quality of papers{+side: A clear case of *bounded rationality* in the sense that cognitive capacity and time constrain our decisions [+citep:simon1972].}.
 If we take away the journal name as one of the main indicators of quality without providing an alternative, the community will start using something else, such as the name of the institution, number of social media engagements, or other metrics that may be even more fraught with social bias than the current peer review system.

 ## The proposed rating system
 Here is *one* proposal that is being currently discussed in the eLife working group.
 It is a simple rating scheme that could be applied to all published empirical papers on pre-publication servers.
 The proposed rating has two dimensions: the *importance of the scientific claim* and the *quality of the data and methods*.{+side: Other dimensions and additional badges (for data sharing, etc) are of course possible.
 However, the proposed two dimensions may provide a good compromise between providing enough detail without getting too complex.} The two dimensions should be judged separately, as papers clearly differ to what degree they succeed in either category.
 The increased  sophistication of data collection techniques has led to some labs specializing in creating high-quality data sets, while other groups may focus on novel theoretical models and ideas.
 The rating system acknowledges that both types of papers are important for driving science forward.